abanuelo/intro-to-kube/cyber-monday/README.md

 2. As users start pinging these pods (which won't happen yet fortunately for us 😊), we want to collect metadata around what items they are purchasing for Cyber Monday.
 Since our logging and metrics aren't set in place yet, we are going to try to collect this metadata by supporting an automated script to take backups of a logfile within our pods and push it into our local machine.
 To do so we will:

       a.
-Copy our logging script `log.sh` into our pod, executing it, and observing it write metadata to `/tmp/foo.log` every 3 seconds to simulate users pinging the pods and data getting logged.
+Copy our logging script `log.sh` into our pod, executing it, and observing it write metadata to `/tmp/foo.log` to simulate users pinging the pods and data getting logged.

       b.
 Run a kubectl command to copy the `/tmp/foo.log` file to our local machine's working directory `/workspaces/intro-to-kube/cyber-monday`